Criminal Justice and Courts Act 2015

-The Criminal Justice and Courts Act 2015 is an Act of the Parliament of the United Kingdom which made a number of changes to the criminal justice system.
-It was introduced to the House of Commons on 5 February 2014 by Lord Chancellor Chris Grayling and received Royal Assent on 12 February 2015.
+The Criminal Justice and Courts Act 2015 (c.
+2) is an act of the Parliament of the United Kingdom which made a number of changes to the criminal justice system.
+It was introduced to the House of Commons on 5 February 2014 by Lord Chancellor Chris Grayling and received royal assent on 12 February 2015.

 Provisions

 The act's provisions include the following: